samrchewitt/HD_perception_metacognition/README.md

 # HD_perception_metacognition
-Task data and code used in analysis
+Full data and code will be available after manuscript acceptance